JoinColony/colonyNetwork/docs/_Docs_Overview.md

   * `IRecovery.sol`
   * `IEtherRouter.sol`

 All public and external functions from the logic contracts for an entity are composed into a single interface.
-For example the Colony interface - `IColony.sol` is a superset of the public and external functions from the logic contracts for a Colony entity, i.e. `Colony.sol`, `ColonyFunding.sol`, `ColonyPayment.sol` and `ColonyTask.sol`.
+For example the Colony interface - `IColony.sol` is a superset of the public and external functions from the logic contracts for a Colony entity, i.e. `Colony.sol`, `ColonyFunding.sol`, etc.

 This layer represents the Colony Network API, documented in the [Interface section](https://docs.colony.io/colonynetwork/interface-ietherrouter) of the documentation.